lucas-a-pelegrino/lucas-a-pelegrino/README.md

 ## Sup!

-Backend software engineer with six years of experience, having developed over twenty high-quality applications.
-Excellent problem-solving skills, teamwork driven, and I'm always aiming to do my best work.
+I'm a backend focused software engineer with more than seven years of experience, having developed over twenty high-quality, scalable applications for multiple industry sectors.

 ## What am I doing recently?